Pumpkin spice is a huge hit, especially in the fall. And it’s no surprise – it tastes delicious.

 When paired with cinnamon, these two ingredients can provide an amazing array of benefits!

 Let’s take a look 5 reasons you should share cinnamon and pumpkin with your dogs.

 Benefits Of Pumpkin For Dogs

 1. Nutritious For Overall Health

 Pumpkin is a great source of:

-Feeding 1/3 to 1/2 cup of raw or cooked pumpkin daily can keep help keep your dog in peak health by providing ample fiber and key nutrients such as potassium, copper, manganese and zeaxanthin.
+Feeding 1/3 to 1/2 cup of raw or cooked pumpkin daily can keep help keep your dog in peak health by providing ample fiber and key nutrients.

 Studies show that pumpkin is good for all sorts of digestive issues.
-It’s soothing on the digestive system and is easy to digest.
+It’s soothing on your dog’s system and easy to digest.

 Both fresh and canned pumpkin are good choices.
 Canned pumpkin has more fiber and nutrients than fresh, mainly because fresh has a higher water content.
 Canned is also easier and you can get it all year long.

-These are three fabulous reasons to add pumpkin to your dog’s diet.
+These are 3 fabulous reasons to add pumpkin to your dog’s diet.
 But let’s not forget about cinnamon!